-Amyotrophic lateral sclerosis (ALS) is also called “Lou Gehrig’s disease” after the mighty baseball player for the New York Yankees whose career was cut short by the progressive, neurodegenerative disease.
+Amyotrophic lateral sclerosis (ALS) or motor neuron disease is also called “Lou Gehrig’s disease” after the mighty baseball player for the New York Yankees whose career was cut short by the progressive, neurodegenerative disease.
 The ALS Association describes ALS as a progressive condition that affects cells in the brain and spinal cord.
 The motor neurons that signal and control muscles degenerate, leading to muscle weakness and loss of movement.
 As the nerves in the spinal column degenerate, this leads to scarring and hardening (“sclerosis”) within the spine.

 Alternatively, multiple sclerosis (MS) is an inflammatory autoimmune disease.
 The immune system attacks the protective coating of the nerve fibers (a substance known as myelin), causing permanent scarring, or sclerosis, of the brain and spinal cord.